LzDreamTeam/AI-summator/README.md

     -   `summator.go`: Implementation of the summator using `langchaingo`.
     -   `summator_test.go`: Unit tests with mocked LLM.
     -   `integration_test.go`: Integration tests against a real Ollama instance.

+## DevContainer / GitHub Codespaces

+This project includes a DevContainer configuration.
+You can open this project in GitHub Codespaces or VS Code with the Dev Containers extension.

+The DevContainer is configured to:
+1. Install Go.
+2. Install Ollama.
+3. Automatically start the Ollama server.
+4. Pull the `llama3.1` model during the creation phase.

+**Note**: Running LLMs in a cloud environment (like standard Codespaces) might be slow due to lack of GPU acceleration.